JesperLarsson/BOSSE/README.md

 ## TODO / Major limitations
 - Currently only supports 2-player maps
+- Can only play on pre-analysed maps (which takes a couple of hours)
 - Does not support multiple build orders
 - Prediction of enemy plans
 - Currently only plays as Terran